Road Cyclists Are Ditching Pavement for Gravel

 Gravel bikes feature more relaxed geometry than road bikes—longer wheelbases, slacker head tube angles, and lower bottom brackets.
 This translates to stability on loose surfaces and comfort over long distances.
 Look for:

-• Tire clearance of at least 40mm (preferably 45mm+)
+• Tire clearance of at least 40mm (preferably 45mm+)—this matters more than frame material

 • Multiple mounting points for bags and bottles